-After contextualising the problem that the broadband strategy sees and relating it to wider concerns of population-level effects of a lack of gigabit-capable telecommunications networks, security of critical infrastructure, and sustainability, we should now take a closer look at what the strategy says should be done about this problem.
+In this initial sighting, we have learned that the broadband strategy is concerned about the population-level effects of a lack of gigabit-capable telecommunications networks, security of critical infrastructure, and sustainability.
+We should now take a closer look at what the strategy says should be done about this problem.